 - Not all online training is created equal.
 Many organizations point employees to online, self-directed training on IT and other professional development topics – online courses have the advantage of being inexpensive (in some cases free) and easily scalable.
 The problem with much self-directed online training is that it can lack the impetus to continue or complete, especially if the employee doesn’t consider it crucial to their day-to-day role; according to one study by edX, fewer than 6 percent of people enrolled in one of Harvard or MIT’s massive open online courses actually gained a certificate.
-Employers and managers promoting this type of training to employees can help by offering motivation for completing the training, for example in the form of incentives or rewards.
+Employers and managers promoting this type of training to employees can help by offering motivation for completing the training, whether it be by implementing employee recognition software into the course to give extra credit to the employees undergoing the training or finding other motivations, for example in the form of incentives or rewards.
 Choosing a more structured online training program can also enhance completion rates; Seth Godin’s four-week altMBA, for example, claims a 96 percent completion rate.

 - When it comes to IT training, sometimes books aren’t worth the paper they’re written on.
 Books can be a great learning tool … but they’re not right for all topics, or for all people.
 We’ve seen organization and IT service provider alike provide books on IT and tech subjects in lieu of proper training, and it almost never works.
 Books are a passive medium, and lack the benefits of both practical demonstration and hands-on learning.
 While books can be helpful for soft skills and more general professional development – for example communication, negotiation or management skills – avoid them for all but the most basic IT-related training.